Startup Weekend (organization): Event model

 Startup Weekend events span the course of a weekend (approximately 54 hours), and are generally composed of 60-120 participants (although events in the past have ranged from 13 to 300+).
 In addition to attendees (otherwise known as 'Weekend Warriors'), the event includes speakers, coaches, panelists (generally well-respected members of the local startup community or notable names in the tech industry), and various sponsors and company representatives.
 A good share of teams end up working together beyond the startup weekend to build a fully operating startup and others take with them the bootcamp experience and a network of like minds.

 The groups of participants composed of developers, business managers, startup enthusiasts, marketing experts, graphic artists and more pitch ideas for new startup companies, form teams around those ideas, and work to develop a working prototype, demo, or presentation by Sunday evening.

 StartupWeekend can be open themed or themed around a specific vertical, the main vertical that appears are : social innovation, IoT, artificial intelligence, Fintech, woman, retail, etc. When a vertical is common to multiple events, global editions can be created by global organisers.
 Global editions create a following competition between the winners of local editions.

 Global Startup Battle

 Startup Weekend launched the Global Startup Battle format in 2011 during Global Entrepreneurship Week.
 The 2012 battle included 10,000+ participants, 1,200+ teams, taking place in 100+ cities around the world.
 Global Startup Battle has three phases: First, the team must win the local Startup Weekend.
 Second, the team must win a Facebook popularity contest by receiving votes.

 Only the top 15 teams move on to the final stage.
 The final stage is a judging panel.
 In 2016, Global Startup Battle, shifted to become Global Startup Weekend, a world-wide celebration of Startup Weekends.

+Startup Weekend Global 2022

+Startup Weekend Global (SWG) 2022, organised by StartupX, was a virtual hackathon with global outreach and centred around the 5 verticals: Web3, Metaverse, DeFi, NFT and Gaming.
+SWG 2022 took place over the course of 3 months and involved 1700+ participants from 120+ countries, 20 speakers, mentors and judges, and 32 community leaders.